charismajs/2bricks/README.md

 2bricks
 =======

-Weird bricks but, they with beautiful 998 bricks... for Hadoop
+Weird bricks but, they are always with beautiful 998 bricks... for Hadoop

 TO DO